Cardinal Syn: Reception

-The game received mixed reviews according to the review aggregation website GameRankings.
-Next Generation's early review called it "a pretty, if confusing, waste of time and effort."
-Other reviewers, including Game Informer, GamePro, and GameSpot, gave the game early reviews as well, months before the game was released Stateside.
+The game received "mixed or average" reviews according to the review aggregation website GameRankings.
+Next Generation's early review called it "a pretty, if confusing, waste of time and effort".
+GamePro's early review said it "isn't the kind of action sedative you need—especially in the middle of a heated match.
+The Syn committed in this game is syn-ple: Mediocrity."